nobledeveloper01/capstone-project-coursera/README.md

 # Little Lemon website

-This is a concept website for a resturant named Little Lemon, which included the home page of the site + the reserving a table page
+This is a concept website for a restaurant named Little Lemon, which included the home page of the site + the reserving a table page

 ## Table of contents